YOUR RESEARCH, YOUR ARCHIVES

 Wynne S. Christensen “I Remember Hour” Collection

 The collection features a variety of people and covers many subjects.
 There are two programs on the 1996 visit of the Olympic Torch to downtown Decatur, the 100th anniversary of the Tucker Baptist Church and the integration of Decatur High School.
-Guests on the “I Remember Hour” include local judges Oscar Mitchell, Bond Almond, Clarence Peeler and Richard Bell.
+Guests on the “I Remember Hour” include: local judges Oscar Mitchell, Bond Almand, Clarence Peeler and Richard Bell.
 The R.L.
-Mathis family talk about the dairy business in DeKalb, Thomas Vinson talks of public health issues, George Dillard talks of working for the FBI and Joe Pugh speaks about Baron DeKalb.
-Local resident Scott Candler, Sr. talks on identifying Georgia homes in a program from 1968, Pauline Pounds gives a talk on one-room schoolhouses, and Fire Chief Dudley Martin talks about fire services.
-Women during World War II, Hardman Cemetery, Scottdale Mill, Peachtree DeKalb Airport, Swanton House and the making of the movie “Driving Miss Daisy” are all included in this wide-ranging collection.
+Mathis family talk about the dairy business in DeKalb.
+Thomas Vinson talks of public health issues.
+George Dillard talks of working for the FBI.
+Joe Pugh speaks about Baron DeKalb.
+Local resident Scott Candler, Sr. talks on identifying Georgia homes in a program from 1968.
+Pauline Pounds gives a talk on one-room schoolhouses.
+Fire Chief Dudley Martin talks about fire services.
+Women during World War II, Hardman Cemetery, and Scottdale Mill are all included in this wide-ranging collection.

 Use Ctrl + F (for “find) on your keyboard to search for key words.
 For many of these interviews, notes were made at the time of recording.
 In cases where audio is of poor quality, we have not transcribed the interview.
 Interviews are available for viewing in the archives by appointment.

-Some of the following presentations contain language that may be considered offensive; but solely in the interest of historic preservation, the DeKalb History Center has transcribed each presentation as accurately as possible.
+Some of the following presentations contain language that may be considered offensive; but, solely in the interest of historic preservation, the DeKalb History Center has transcribed each presentation as accurately as possible.
 Otherwise, the presentations and remarks therein are in no way a reflection of the mission and values of the DeKalb History Center, its employees, and its agents.
-DeKalb History Center holds no responsibility regarding the accuracy of the information presented, told from individual memories and experiences.
+DeKalb History Center holds no responsibility regarding the accuracy of the information presented.
+The stories are told from individual memories and experiences.

-2012.3.2 Charles Clayton, May 1982– Principal of Herring Street School, Decatur, 1933-1953; Autobiography, progress of blacks in DeKalb County education, accreditation of colored schools and the Civil Rights movement.
+2012.3.2 Charles Clayton, May 1982– Principal of Herring Street School, Decatur, 1933-1953; Autobiography, progress of African-Americans in DeKalb County education, accreditation of colored schools and the Civil Rights movement.

-2012.3.3 James Venable, May 1982– Biography as told by the judge @ 77 years of age, Stone Mountain and granite business/Lithonia/Pine Mountain, Early surveying in Atlanta area, Law career and KKK, Borglum and Stone Mountain and early developments, 1870 bought from S. Granite Co., Defense in criminal trials-Barbara Mackel trial, Hines murder, Temple bombing, Opinion on trends, All about the KKK, Vivid political personalities, Thos.
+2012.3.3 James Venable, May 1982– Biography as told by the judge @ 77 years of age, Stone Mountain and granite business/Lithonia/Pine Mountain; Early surveying in Atlanta area, law career and KKK, Borglum and Stone Mountain and early developments, 1870 bought from S. Granite Co., Defense in criminal trials-Barbara Mackel trial, Hines murder, Temple bombing, opinion on trends, KKK, political personalities, Thos.
 Watson, Asa G. Candler, Religion and society’s morals, Other judges and lawyers Jas.
-Davis, Roy Leathers, Schley Howard, Gene Talmadge, Views on Indians, Early DeKalb County history, Camp Gordon, State government, Legal system’s fairness to the poor; Jury system, Comments to the youth
+Davis, Roy Leathers, Schley Howard, Gene Talmadge, views on Indians, Early DeKalb County history, Camp Gordon, state government, Legal system’s fairness to the poor; Jury system, Comments to the youth

 2012.3.4 Judge Oscar Mitchell and Judge Bond Almand, September 1982- Schools and colleges of DeKalb, Stone Mountain and its memorial, how times have changed, from hitching posts, church bells and early funeral customs to camp meetings; Families of DeKalb like the Candlers; DeKalb News Era; Bobby Jones; Street car franchise cases; Stone Mountain Judicial Circuit; J.B.
 Bond and Rock Chapel.
 Ezekiel Lee and ties with John D. Rockefeller; Picayune train and Camp Gordon; Schley Howard, an attorney and trial lawyer and Joe Hurt; Jack Davison of Lithonia; Emory at Oxford and life there; Legal system in Georgia and some interesting cases; Lithonia to Decatur in a horse and buggy; Almand family genealogy; The jury system; Revocation of parole for M.L.
 King, Jr.; Mike Wallace interview Christmas 1981; Advice to young people and community service